 These courses prepare students with the requisite knowledge of epistemological, theoretical, methodological, ethnographic, and substantive areas of anthropology.
 They aim to develop competency in the discipline, while addressing the specific intellectual interests of the student.

-For more detailed information about requirements, please see the Requirements section of the Anthropology Student Handbook.
+For more detailed information about requirements, please see the Applied Anthropology PhD Requirements.

 Students should be familiar with the Checklist of Steps for Doctoral Certification.